thatch/fork-is-problematic/README.md

 2. `forkserver` when started early enough first forks a boring enough child that global state (like using grpc in the parent) hasn't happened yet.
 When the parent needs another child, it talks to the `forkserver` process which creates a grandchild that inherits the boring state.
+Python still communicates with the grandchild over a pickle-based protocol.
 As mentioned above, using grpc in either the parent or the child is safe-ish, and this is a way you can do both.
 3. `fork` evokes all the problems mentioned here.

-## Problem 7: Why isn't this documented?
+## Problem 8: Why isn't this documented?

 It totally is, although the language might not be scary enough to make this obvious: